Reverse-Engineering-Team-UCI/Executable-Trace-Tool/README.md

 Notes
 -----
 There is another team with the same objective, but they implemented finding the jcc(jump conditional code) statements in disassembly differently.
-Our code differs in that our find all the jcc conditional statements and set a breakpoint then we run the code to see if the condition is true or false.
-On the other hand, their code steps into each instruction and if that instruction is a jcc statement, their code will record whether the instruction is true or false.
+Our code differs in that our code find all the jcc statements in the binaries and set a breakpoint then we run the binaries to see if the conditional statement is true or false.
+On the other hand, their code steps into each instruction in the binaries and if that instruction is a jcc statement, their code will record whether the instruction is true or false.
 Check out their github repository here: https://github.com/Reverse-Engineering-Team-UCI-diffver/Executable-Trace-Tool.

 Tools
 -----